Niteshagarwal01/UNDERGROUND_0x1/docs/challenges/OSINT/challenge_01.md

     <p>Don't use that old link—service nuked the post.
 Instead, I keep a "wayback" copy hosted on the internal mirror.
 Path: <code>/archives/paste_mirror.html</code></p>

-    <p>Everything in there is encoded with a standard rotation cipher—just rotate letters by 13 (you know what I mean).
-The final credential is labeled clearly.</p>
+    <p>Everything in there is encoded.
+Standard ops – you know the drill for dead drops.
+Multiple layers, no shortcuts.
+Don't forget to check the auxiliary DNS records for the second fragment.</p>

     <div class="metadata">
       <strong>Technical Notes (for reference):</strong><br>